-The practice was providing preventative care and supporting patients to ensure better oral health in line with the Delivering Better Oral Health toolkit.
+The practice believed in preventative care and supporting patients to ensure better oral health in line with the Delivering Better Oral Health toolkit.

 The dentists told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
-They used fluoride varnish for children based on an assessment of the risk of tooth decay for each child.
+They used fluoride varnish for children based on an assessment of the risk of tooth decay.

-The dentists told us that where applicable they discussed smoking, alcohol consumption and diet with patients during appointments.
+The dentists told us they discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided health promotion leaflets to help patients with their oral health.